-Next to that, some fresh fruit.
-Target had ripe raspberries and blackberries this day, so we had that.
+Next to that, some fresh fruit; bright ripe raspberries and blackberries.

 The croissants were easy to make and tasted so creamy and flaky.
 I decided to use pesto mayo as a base to add just a bit more flavor.